Continuing Education Activity

 - Describe the adverse effects of terbinafine.

-- Explain the appropriate monitoring and toxicity of terbinafine.
+- Explain the appropriate monitoring for patients receiving antifungal therapy with terbinafine.

 - Review interprofessional team strategies for improving care coordination and communication to advance terbinafine and improve outcomes.

-Terbinafine has approval for the treatment of onychomycosis that is suspected or proven to be caused by dermatophyte organisms.
+Terbinafine has FDA approval to treat onychomycosis that is suspected or proven to be caused by dermatophyte organisms.
 Indications for oral therapy include the following:

 - Proximal subungual onychomycosis